TO THE BOARD OF HIGHER EDUCATION AND CAMPUS MINISTRY

 A. Continue Create a Culture of Spiritual Development

-In 2007-2008, we hope to continue to try to develop ministries of spiritual discipline and development.
-We hope to do this through the increase in the number of small groups and student led Bible studies.
+In 2008-2009, we hope to continue to try to develop ministries of spiritual discipline and development.
+We would like to continue to build greater resources for spiritual development.

 We hope to follow the strong showing we have made this year and expect to continue to grow our presence, outreach and the number of opportunities available to explore faith on the AU campus.